el-dee/panda3d-openvr/README.md

     * Tracked device 2
     * ...

+The controllers will be one the the tracked devices, see the samples to know how to map the tracked device with the actual controller and find its role (left or right hand).

 By default the left eye image is also rendered on the main application window.

 ## Examples